 RETIREMENT PLAN PROVISIONS PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Normal Retirement Age Age 65.
 Normal Retirement Age Normal Social Security retirement age.
 Normal Retirement Age Defined Benefit Component: Same as Plan 2.
 Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions.
-Earliest Unreduced Retirement Eligibility Earliest Unreduced Retirement Eligibility Earliest Unreduced Retirement Eligibility Age 65 with at least five years (60 months) of service credit or at age 50 with at least 30 years of service credit.
-Normal Social Security retirement age with at least five years (60 months) of service credit or when their age and service equal 90.
-Defined Benefit Component: Normal Social Security retirement age and have at least five years (60 months) of service credit or when their age and service equal 90.
+Earliest Unreduced Retirement Eligibility Age 65 with at least five years ( 60 months) of service credit or at age 50 with at least 30 years of service credit.
+Earliest Unreduced Retirement Eligibility Normal Social Security retirement age with at least five years (60 months) of service credit or when their age and service equal 90.
+Earliest Unreduced Retirement Eligibility Defined Benefit Component: Normal Social Security retirement age and have at least five years (60 months) of service credit or when their age and service equal 90.
 Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions.
-Earliest Reduced Retirement Eligibility Earliest Reduced Retirement Eligibility Earliest Reduced Retirement Eligibility Age 55 with at least five years (60 months) of service credit or age 50 with at least 10 years of service credit.
-Age 60 with at least five years (60 months) of service credit.
-Defined Benefit Component: Age 60 with at least five years (60 months) of service credit.
+Earliest Reduced Retirement Eligibility Age 55 with at least five years (60 months) of service credit or age 50 with at least 10 years of service credit.
+Earliest Reduced Retirement Eligibility Age 60 with at least five years (60 months) of service credit.
+Earliest Reduced Retirement Eligibility Defined Benefit Component: Age 60 with at least five years (60 months) of service credit.
 Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions.

-RETIREMENT PLAN PROVISIONS

-Cost-of-Living Adjustment (COLA) in Retirement

-The Cost-of-Living Adjustment (COLA) matches the first 3% increase in the Consumer Price Index for all Urban Consumers (CPI-U) and half of any additional increase (up to 4%) up to a maximum COLA of 5%.

-Eligibility:

-For members who retire with an unreduced benefit or with a reduced benefit with at least 20 years of service credit, the COLA will go into effect on July 1 after one full calendar year from the retirement date.
+RETIREMENT PLAN PROVISIONS PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Cost-of-Living Adjustment (COLA) in Retirement Cost-of-Living Adjustment (COLA) in Retirement Cost-of-Living Adjustment (COLA) in Retirement The Cost-of-Living Adjustment (COLA) matches the first 3% increase in the Consumer Price Index for all Urban Consumers (CPI-U) and half of any additional increase (up to 4%) up to a maximum COLA of 5%.
+The Cost-of-Living Adjustment (COLA) matches the first 2% increase in the CPI-U and half of any additional increase (up to 2%), for a maximum COLA of 3%.
+Defined Benefit Component: Same as Plan 2.
+Defined Contribution Component: Not applicable.
+Eligibility: For members who retire with an unreduced benefit or with a reduced benefit with at least 20 years of service credit, the COLA will go into effect on July 1 after one full calendar year from the retirement date.
+Eligibility: Same as Plan 1.
+Eligibility: Same as Plan 1 and Plan 2.
 For members who retire with a reduced benefit and who have less than 20 years of service credit, the COLA will go into effect on July 1 after one calendar year following the unreduced retirement eligibility date.

-Exceptions to COLA Effective Dates:

-The COLA is effective July 1 following one full calendar year (January 1 to December 31) under any of the following circumstances:

-- The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013. - The member retires on disability. - The member retires directly from short-term or long-term disability. - The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program. - The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-inservice benefit.
-The COLA will go into effect on July 1 following one full calendar year (January 1 to December 31) from the date the monthly benefit begins.
+Exceptions to COLA Effective Dates: The COLA is effective July 1 following one full calendar year (January 1 to December 31) under any of the following circumstances: Exceptions to COLA Effective Dates: Same as Plan 1 Exceptions to COLA Effective Dates: Same as Plan 1 and Plan 2. • The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013.
+The member retires on disability.The member retires directly from short-term or long-term disability.
+The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program. • The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-in-service benefit. • The COLA will go into effect on July 1 following one full calendar year (January 1 to December 31) from the date the monthly benefit begins.

-Cost-of-Living Adjustment (COLA) in Retirement

-The Cost-of-Living Adjustment (COLA) matches the first 2% increase in the CPI-U and half of any additional increase (up to 2%), for a maximum COLA of 3%.

-Eligibility:

-Exceptions to COLA Effective Dates:

-Same as Plan 1

-HYBRID RETIREMENT PLAN

-Cost-of-Living Adjustment (COLA) in Retirement

-Defined Contribution Component:

-Not applicable.

-Eligibility:

-Same as Plan 1 and Plan 2.

-Exceptions to COLA Effective Dates: Same as Plan 1 and Plan 2.

-RETIREMENT PLAN PROVISIONS PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN
+RETIREMENT PLAN PROVISIONS PLAN 2 HYBRID RETIREMENT PLAN